Search

 return len(heap)

 The trick here is maintaining a min-heap of end times for currently active intervals.
 When a new interval starts after the earliest ending one, you reuse that room.
 Otherwise you need a new room.
-This is O(n log n) and is a genuinely different greedy strategy from the max-non-overlapping version above -- same input shape, completely different objective, completely different algorithm.
+This is O(n log n) and is a completely different greedy strategy from the max-non-overlapping version above.
+In spite of being about the same shape, they actually have very different solutions.

 Bin packing

+Got it so far?
+Let's ramp up the complexity a bit.
 Bin packing is where greedy gets really practical.
-The setup: you have items of various sizes and bins of fixed capacity.
-Pack all items into as few bins as possible.
-This shows up everywhere -- allocating containers to servers, fitting tasks into time slots, memory management, even distributing load across worker nodes.
+You have items of various sizes and bins of fixed capacity and need to pack all items into as few bins as possible and this could be anything: allocating containers to servers, fitting tasks into time slots, memory management, even distributing load across worker nodes.

-The bad news is that optimal bin packing is NP-hard.
+The bad news is that optimal bin packing is NP-hard (which makes it a perfect AI coding question!).
 The good news is that greedy heuristics get surprisingly close to optimal, and in an interview context, that's usually what's being asked for.
+You'll start with a greedy baseline and then make incremental optimizations as the problem allows.

 The main strategies